AndromedaIsComingg/DevOps-Projects-Darey.io/Project 11-Ansible-Automate-Project/README.md

 To do this, we will:
 - Create a new Freestyle project `ansible` in Jenkins and point it to your 'ansible-config-mgt' repository.
 - Configure a webhook in GitHub and set the webhook to trigger ansible build.
-- Configure a Post-build job to save all (`**`) files, as explained in my ansible guide documentation.
+- Configure a Post-build job to save all files.

 <img width="1163" alt="Freestyle" src="https://github.com/AndromedaIsComingg/DevOps-Projects-Darey.io/assets/140917780/96b14410-469f-4472-b1b0-72bc5c87cbed">